 There have been several stories in your Clarksdale Press Register over the past few weeks reporting on crime.

 We hope our community realizes it is not just the job of the police chief and sheriff to stop crime.
-Law enforcement needs your eyes and ears to stop crime and make our community and county safe.
-That happened with our most recent homicide and two arrests have been made.
+Law enforcement needs your eyes and ears to stop crime.

 Too often citizens rant and rave that calling police or the sheriff’s department about a crime doesn’t do any good.
 We agree there may not be an immediate arrest and the caller may not see someone charged with that particular crime, but not calling guarantees nothing will be done.